 Will Counting Macros Lead to Weight Loss?

-Err, yes.
 It can lead to weight loss because calories are already accounted for when you count your macros.
-So, if you follow your macro plan to a tee, this will also mean that you’re creating a calorie deficit — and that’s where the weight loss comes from.
+So, if you follow your macro plan to a T, this will also mean that you’re creating a calorie deficit — and that’s where weight loss comes from.

-Absolutely!
-Calorie and macros counting are only as good as your honesty.
-How accurately do you follow the plan, and do you track everything?
-A major barrier for accurate tracking is portion control, so why not cut out the middleman?
+How faithfully do you follow the plan, and do you track everything?
+A major barrier to accurate tracking is portion control, so why not cut out the middleman?
 You can do this by learning how to properly portion your food.

 Years of massive Costco-sized muffins, extra-large pizzas, and Big Gulps have distorted what we believe is a “proper” portion size.
 Even those of us who claim to eat healthy tend to eat more than our fair share.